 You can apply some basic settings to your VPS instance right via dashboard UI with a set of inbuilt tools, provided by Jelastic.

-In case you want to implement more complicated configurations, simply access your VPS using:
+In case you want to implement more complicated configurations, access your VPS using:

 To see how you can use your VPS in practice and make some widely-used configurations, review the following tutorials:

-VPS provides developers with the advanced solution to run large scaled applications and ensures their simple administration at the same time.
-That’s why VPS hosting becomes the preferred choice of both inexperienced and advanced users, being able to suit anybody’s needs.
+Elastic VPS provides developers with the advanced solution to run large scaled applications and ensures their simple administration at the same time.
+That’s why VPS hosting becomes the preferred choice of both inexperienced and advanced users within Jelastic PaaS.

-Now when you’ve learned everything about Elastic VPS in Jelastic, try now to install, scale and access one of them within the cloud.
+Now, when you’ve learned about Elastic VPS, try to install, scale and access one of them within the cloud.